Shilpa Shinde Asks Fans To Stop Fighting As Bigg Boss Is Over, Says She Likes Hina Khan!

 Bigg Boss 11 Winner’s Unexpected Tweet

 But Shilpa's latest unexpected tweet shocked her fans!
 In the tweet, Shilpa asked her fans to stop negativity and love their idols.
 She also mentioned that she likes Hina!
-Well, wondering Shilpa tweeted so!
+Well, wondering why Shilpa tweeted so!

 Shilpa Says She Likes Hina